MathFlow: Enhancing the Perceptual Flow of MLLMs for Visual Mathematical Problems: Additional Experimental Results

 Tab.~\ref{tab:tab5} compares the performance of various closed and open-source Multimodal Large Language Models (MLLMs) on the MathVision dataset across different mathematical subjects.
-The highest scores are highlighted in red for closed-source and blue for open-source models.
+The highest scores are highlighted in bold for closed-source and uline for open-source models.

-MathFlow$^{\star} _{\mathrm{Qwen2-VL-72B}}$ performs well in algebra (Alg), arithmetic (Ari), and topology (Topo), demonstrating robust capabilities in visual mathematical tasks.
+MathFlow$^{\star} _{\text{Qwen2-VL-72B}}$ performs well in algebra (Alg), arithmetic (Ari), and topology (Topo), demonstrating robust capabilities in visual mathematical tasks.

-Overall, MathFlow models perform competitively with both closed and open-source baselines, showcasing their adaptability to complex mathematical problem-solving by effectively integrating visual perception and logical reasoning.
+Overall, MathFlow models perform competitively with both closed and open-source baselines, showcasing their adaptability to complex mathematical problem-solving by effectively integrating visual perception information and logical reasoning.